ClementNerma/LRVM/docs/Tutorial.md

 => Component 0002 'Buffered Display                ': ✓ 0x00002000 -> 0x000020FF (HW ID: 0xF1 51 D3 C2 F4 91 DC AE)
 ```

-The addresses are the component mapping's start and end address, and the `HW ID` is their hardware identifier (the unique identifier we generated using the `rand` crate).
+The addresses are the component mapping's start and end address, and the `HW ID` is their hardware identifier (the unique identifier we generated using the `gen_aux_id` function).

 We can also run the VM using the builtin `run_vm` tool, which we can use to display human-readable informations when an exception occurs or when the VM simply halts.